 I suppose that you are an advanced linux user.
 And those skills make you really happy.
 But, sometimes we have a big problem: our friends may want to have Linux on their computers.
 There are many reasons why.
 Probably Linux looks like pretty for those people.
 The main point is: they are (usually) novice users.
 They will need your help in the future probably.
 Your friends – your problems.
 No mercy. ;-)

-But I have found small solution for this problem for 5 years.
-The solution is of course SSH tunel for VNC protocol.
-The computer of your friend establish automatically connection to your machine and create the tunnel for you.
+But I have found small solution for this problem.
+The solution. is of course, a SSH tunel for VNC protocol.
+The computer of your friend establishes automatically connection to your machine and creates a tunnel for you.
 This conception works over NAT networks (either you and your friend network).

 You need the following things:

 - Linux on computers (your and your friend) – of course on Windows this is also possible, but my script works on the Linux-based systems